 In November 2018, three new workgroups were added to this effort:

 Standardized Assessment Workgroup: This workgroup is focused on the adoption of a uniform, standardized assessment tool for determining what services individuals need.
-The workgroup will review assessment tool options, considerations of transitioning to a new tool and the process for implementation.
+The workgroup reviewed assessment tool options, advised on transitioning to a new tool and the process for implementation.
 More information for the DDS Payment Reform Standardized Assessment Workgroup.

-Payment Model Workgroup: This workgroup is focused on designing the payment mechanism by which providers are paid to provide services.
-They will consider payment model options and implications for providers and people receiving services.
-They will provide input for planning and implementation of a new payment model.
+Payment Model Workgroup: This workgroup focused on designing the payment mechanism by which providers are paid to provide services.
+They considered payment model options and implications for providers and people receiving services.
+They provided input for planning and implementation of a new payment model.
 More information for the DDS Payment Reform Payment Model Workgroup

-Encounter Data Workgroup: This workgroup is focused on how provider agencies report to the State information about services delivered to individuals.
+Encounter Data Workgroup: This workgroup was focused on how provider agencies report to the State information about services delivered to individuals.
 It has been determined that the provider agencies will be reporting services through the Medicaid Management Information System.
-This workgroup will provide input into the implementation of this new process.
+This workgroup provided input into the implementation of this new process and conlcuded after agencies began reporting encounter data in 2021.
 More information for the DDS Payment Reform Encounter Data Workgroup

 DDS Payment Reform Initiative - Webinar of 11/06/18